 Help with English Language

 If English is not your first language, we can offer you some information about where to get more expert help on campus; just contact the writing help coordinator at 966-2771 or firstname.lastname@example.org.
 You can also call the U of S Language Centre at 966-4351.

 To protect student confidentiality, and to encourage a positive and trusting relationship with students, we won't confirm whether a specific student has used the writing centre unless he or she gives us permission.

 For large classes, we do not have the tutoring hours to help every student within a short period of time.
 Instead of requiring students to use writing centre services, please persuade or encourage them to seek help if they need it.
 We are also happy to arrange for a workshop for your students, either in class or at the Learning Centre.
-We can give your students access to a recording of the workshop, and any past workshops.
+If possible, we can give your students access to a recording of the workshop, and any past workshops.